VAHPEM/fuzzing-research/README.md

 TinyXML2 is a lightweight C++ XML parser that builds a DOM tree from XML input.

-The fuzzing experiments in this project focus on exploring different parsing paths and DOM processing behavior.
+The fuzzing experiments in this project explore different parsing paths and DOM-processing behavior.

 Experiments include:

 - fuzzing `XMLDocument::Parse()`
 - fuzzing `XMLDocument::LoadFile()`
 - traversing the DOM after parsing
-- experimenting with TinyXML2 whitespace parsing modes
+- experimenting with whitespace parsing modes
 - designing an XML seed corpus and dictionary
 - corpus minimization